erbaclaire/Sample-Web-Dev-Code/fp/README.md

 PLEASE CLEAR YOUR LOCAL STORAGE BY DOING: localStorage.clear() in the Console.
+If you don't then local storage from another project being graded could end up in my portfolio and not look correct.

 1. There is no need to start a server to use this app.
 The IEX Group API does not have any CORS rules that prohibit use from a local file.
 This app also does not use React.
 Therefore, simply open the html file to begin.